 Learning the kanas is not difficult; Japanese children learn to read and write both hiragana and katakana in 1st grade, with time to spare to learn 80 kanjis.
 Learning the kanas is probably the biggest bang for the buck when learning Japanese; we can learn them with 1/100th of the effort needed to learn a small number of kanjis, and they immediately give us the possibility of writing anything in Japanese, and reading about 50% of it.
-In addition, a lot of Japanese text aimed to young people uses kanjis with ‘furiganas’, i.e., a small text in hiragana next to the kanji that describes how it sounds.
+In addition, a lot of Japanese text aimed to young people uses kanjis with ‘furigana’ (a.k.a. ‘rubi’), i.e., a small text in hiragana next to the kanji that describes its sound.

-Furiganas are common in mangas because many are aimed to a young population that has yet to master kanjis.
-For example, every character in the following panel is either in hiragana or kanji, and each kanji has its corresponding hiragana-reading (i.e., its ‘furigana’) on its right so, in essence, we can read all the text using hiragana alone:
+Furiganas are common in mangas for young people that have yet to master kanjis.
+For example, every character in the following panel is either in hiragana or kanji, and each kanji has its corresponding hiragana-reading, i.e., its ‘furigana’, on its right so, in essence, we can read all the text using hiragana alone:

 Knowing kanas allow us to ‘read’ many mangas, but this does not mean that we’ll ‘understand’ them since, after all, they are in Japanese.
 Still, learning the kanas is a basic and huge step towards learning Japanese, and its really time well spent.